shack/synth/README.md

 - `ops` is the library of operators it can use.
 - `to_len` specifies the maximum length of the program.
 - `from_len` is optional and can be set to specify a minimum program length
-- `input_names` is optional and can be used to give names to the inputs of the program.
 - `debug` is an `int` specifying the debug output level.

 The function returns a pair of the synthesized program (or `None`) and statistics information about the synthesis process.